-DOI link: http://dx.doi.org/10.13040/IJPSR.0975-8232.1(5).296-00
+DOI link: http://dx.doi.org/10.13040/IJPSR.0975-8232.IJP.1(5).296-00

-The growing reliance and use of medicinal plants in modern societies is basically fueled by advances in extractions, extracts processing, and analyses Consequently, technologies instrumentation interest in use of medicinal plants in primary health care has grown tremendously due to escalating costs of prescription drugs, poor efficacy of conventional drugs due to emergence of multidrugs resistant bugs, increase in side effects associated with conventional drugs and growing enthusiasm among the scientific community in bioprospecting of new plant derived formulations.
-Launeae cornuta Astraceae is a perennial herb that grows 1.30 m in height, and is widely dispersed from NE Africa to South Central Africa3.
-Vegetative parts forms nutritious vegetable stem and fodder for sheep, rabbits and cattle by communities in Kenya and Tanzania 4.
+Poor efficacy of conventional drugs due to the emergence of multi-drug resistant bugs, increase in side effects associated with conventional drugs and growing enthusiasm among the scientific community in bio-prospecting of new plant-derived formulations.

+Laureate cornuta Asteraceae is a perennial herb that grows 1.30 m in height, and is widely dispersed from NE Africa to South Central Africa3.
+Vegetative parts form nutritious vegetable stem and fodder for sheep, rabbits and cattle by communities in Kenya and Tanzania 4.
 Boiled leaves decoction is used as a hair-wash to kill lice5.
 In Tanzania, the plant is used to manage pain in the spleen, and the bitter sap is used to treat earache5.
-Cold water infusion is taken in Malawi to treat stomachache, and a root decoction with leaves sap has similar use in Tanzania5.
-Small pieces choppedup and boiled in a little water, produces a liquor that is taken by people among Kenyan communities to treat sore-throat.
-The root is used in Tanzania for treatment of gonorrhoea, syphilis, and cough; and as a lotion for eye-infections6.
+Cold water infusion is taken in Malawi to treat stomachache, and a root decoction with leaves sap has a similar use in Tanzania 5.

+Small pieces chopped-up and boiled in a little water, produces a liquor that is taken by people among Kenyan communities to treat sore throat.
+The root is used in Tanzania for treatment of gonorrhea, syphilis, and cough; and as a lotion for eye-infections 6.
 In Kenya, the plant decoction is thought to be a proper regimen for management of diabetes mellitus.

-Plants are endowed with diverse range of secondary metabolites whose roles within plants are elusive.
-However, most of them have pharmacological activities and these have been exploited to provide medicinal drugs such as codeine, morphine, digoxin and quinine7.
-Some secondary metabolites have proved to be too toxic for human use such as aconitine from aconite, but investigations of their mode of action have stimulated research into synthetic analogues that have proved to be potential therapeutic agents8.
-Despite many uses of L. cornuta, there is no data showing the chemical composition of its ethyl acetate extracts.
+Plants are endowed with a diverse range of secondary metabolites whose roles within plants are elusive.
+However, most of them have pharmacological activities, and these have been exploited to provide medicinal drugs such as codeine, morphine, digoxin and quinine 7.
+Some secondary metabolites have proved to be too toxic for human use such as aconitine from aconite, but investigations of their mode of action have stimulated research into synthetic analogs that have proved to be potential therapeutic agents 8.
+Despite many uses of L. cornuta, no data is showing the chemical composition of its ethyl acetate extracts.
 This work was carried out to profile chemical compounds from ethyl acetate extracts of L. cornuta.